mhiromi/cosopt/README.md

 ## Citation
 Please cite the following paper if you used this program.

-* Hiromi Matsumae, Ryosuke Ishiwata, Toshifumi Minamoto, Norio Ishida, Soichi Ogishima, and Hiroshi Tanaka. <I> submitted</I>.
+* Hiromi Matsumae, Ryosuke Ishiwata, Toshifumi Minamoto, Norio Ishida, Soichi Ogishima, and Hiroshi Tanaka.
+"Detection of periodic patterns in microarray data reveals novel oscillating transcripts of biological rhythms in <I>Ciona intestinalis</I>" 2015.
+Artificial Life and Robotics, Springer. (<I> Accepted</I>).

 ## Contact